NNaso/openttd_jgrpp/README.md

 ### Includes JGRPP Patches https://github.com/JGRennison/OpenTTD-patches ###
 ## Usage ##

-### File locations ###
-This image is supplied with a user named `openttd`.
-Openttd server is run as this user and subsequently its home folder will be `/home/openttd`.
-Openttd on linux uses `.openttd` in the users homefolder to store configurations, savefiles and other miscellaneous files.
-If you want to your local files accessible to openttd server inside the container you need to mount them inside with `-v` parameter (see https://docs.docker.com/engine/reference/commandline/run/ for more details on -v)

 ### Environment variables ###
 These environment variables can be altered to change the behavior of the application inside the container.
 To set a new value to an enviroment variable use docker's `-e ` parameter (see https://docs.docker.com/engine/reference/commandline/run/ for more details)